vancetang/gemini-test/README_en.md

 ## 🔧 Installation

-It is recommended to use `uv` to manage the Python environment and dependencies.
+It's recommended to use `uv` to manage the Python environment and dependencies.

 1.  🔑 **Obtain a Google Gemini API Key:**
     Go to [Google AI Studio](https://aistudio.google.com/apikey) to create your API key.